-Selling your annuities back to the insurance company for a reduced pile of cash or even to some other individual or business makes sense when it comes to building your capital.
+Selling your annuities to Settle4Cash for a reduced pile of cash or even to some other individual or business makes sense when it comes to building your capital.
 You should be stacking up as much cash as possible right now so that you can put it into things with the highest ROI.

 Invest Wisely In The Stock Market